You can help a family achieve their parenting dreams by becoming an egg donor

 Throughout the Carolinas there are families who are unable to become parents on their own, so they reach out to the Carolinas Fertility Institute (CFI) for help.
 Our nationally renowned fertility experts guide each family on their journey to parenthood using the latest and most advanced reproductive techniques.

 Becoming an Egg Donor

-The information submitted through this application is reviewed by a Third-Party Reproduction Program Team.
-If accepted, an in-office donor interview is requested and is typically 45-minutes.
-The interviews are performed at CFI in Charlotte or Winston-Salem.
+The information submitted through this application is reviewed by the Third-Party Reproduction Program Team.
+If accepted, an in-office donor interview is scheduled.
+The interview is performed at CFI in Charlotte, Winston-Salem, or Asheville.

 Egg Donor Screening

-Required testing and screening are performed on all egg donors to ensure the health of the woman and eggs, including:
+Required testing and screening is performed on all CFI egg donors to ensure the health of the woman and eggs, including:

 - Donor interview and a donor risk assessment questionnaire

 - Trans-vaginal ultrasound to assess ovaries (AFC) and ovarian reserve blood test (AMH)